blockmason/lndr/README.md

 0x2a91f48f0e84317d8dfaf939fea487031acbc46b
 ```

-The CLI application `fiddy` currently does no siging itself though this will
+The CLI application `lndr` currently does no siging itself though this will
 change in the near future.

 ## API